ThomHPL/FSi6_updater/README.md

 Install:

-place your transmitter in firmware update mode, then launch run.bat
+Place your transmitter in firmware update mode, then launch run.bat.
+Type:
 >> open 1 115200 (replace the 1 with your com port number)

 >> reset (to test the communication)

-replace your TX in firmware update mode
+Place your TX in firmware update mode again.
+Type:
 >> flash patch2.bin

 wait till page 0xF300, if your TX restart on its own, the update should be properly done